Travel Tales from Argentina and South America

 You can find several National Parks worth visiting in Chilean Patagonia.Learn more insights about Chilean Patagonia here

-For Mars-like landscapes?
+Because of its Mars-like landscapes?
 Or maybe because of hosting the tallest building in South America?
 Well, either way, yes!
 Chile is known for its spectacular natural landscapes, its earthquake-proof skyscrapers, and much more!

 But one thing is for sure: Chile’s local gastronomy is undoubtedly one-of-a-kind.
 The trip will be worth it once you try a glass of Chilean wine or some Chorrillanas and empanadas de Pino.
 Expect nothing but the most delicious meals!Keep reading about Chile’s local facts